MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

 Schematic files drawn for use with [LiveSPICE]( https://github.com/dsharlet/LiveSPICE ), developed by Dillon ([@dsharlet]( https://github.com/dsharlet ).)

 ## IMPORTANT!
+ - The amp models require more than one instance of LiveSPICE for the desired results, separated into preamp and poweramp sections.
+   - For REAPER users, LiveSPICE will run in parallel, so all instances of LiveSPICE will open the same circuit.
+To be able to use more than one circuit across multiple instances, do the following workaround:
+     - `Add FX ⊳ Right-click on "VST3: LiveSPICE (mono) ⊳ Run as... ⊳ Dedicated process`

  - Some of the circuits may be "preamp only" sections available due to the following reasons:
    - The referenced schematic does not include the diagram for the power amp section.
    - The tube stages use the phase inverter of the power amp to cascade more gain.